treeman/jonashietala/posts/2023-10-18-lets_build_a_voron_toolhead.markdown

   Input shaper seems to be a temporary thing that you should remove after some calibration, so I guess I can just tape it temporarily.

-- Stealthburner neopixels

-  I assembled Stealthburner without them, they're not critical in any way.
+- The LDO [specific cable cover][] I mentioned before.

-- Locking Washer, M5
+- 2 Locking Washer, M5

   Maybe I can find two of these things in the hardware store somewhere?
   Ordering these online for only two pieces seems like a hassle.

-I've contacted 3Djake about the washer and neopixels, maybe they'll find some replacement parts for me.
+  I've contacted 3Djake about the washers, maybe they'll find some replacement parts for me.
   But even if they don't it's no big deal.

-Progress has felt good.
+I thought I was missing the neopixels and the inductive probe, but they were hiding in a bag in the cable box.

+# How does it feel?

+Even though I've had a fair amount of trouble sorting through documentation and other issues, the progress has felt good.
+It's really fascinating to assemble things like the belt system and the toolhead and see how they come together.

 [adxl]: https://github.com/VoronDesign/Voron-Stealthburner/blob/main/STLs/Stealthburner/ADXL345_Mounts/sb_adxl_mount_ldo_15mm_c_c.stl